middlesparrow/PageObjectsExternalFile/README.md

-# Page Objects - Import locators from json file
+# Page Objects - Search locators in json file

 This project is inspired by https://github.com/shchukax/search-with work.
 In fact, most of the code is from this user, but I changed the way the json file is accessed.